1Hive/website/docs/projects/redemptions.md

 ---
 id: redemptions
-sidebar_label: Redemptions
+sidebar_label: Redemptions App
-title: Redemptions App
+title: Redemptions App for Aragon
 ---

+This needs to be written.